 – $25 per post (minimum of 4 and maximum of 8 posts per month)

 – free Momentum ebooks

-To apply, send a sample blog post, covering letter and brief resume to email@example.com by July 20th 2015 with the subject line ‘Momentum Blogger’ and be sure to include your name, city, country of residence and occupation.
+To apply, send a sample blog post on the topic EBOOKS VS PRINT BOOKS, as well as a covering letter and brief resume to email@example.com by July 20th 2015 with the subject line ‘Momentum Blogger’.
+Be sure to include your name, city, country of residence and occupation.
 We welcome applicants from all over the world, but the posts must be in English.